elbarryamine/react-native-test/README.md

 <a href="https://excalidraw.com/#json=5SDtW5cC8LMCHAwWQIps4,gLHiymXwuRmN-48yWKJO-A">https://excalidraw.com/#json=5SDtW5cC8LMCHAwWQIps4,gLHiymXwuRmN-48yWKJO-A</a>
 ## Before you start:
 - You must use React-query to handle fetching the fake date
-- You must react-form-hook & zod to create the form and validate the inputs also use redux to handle the todos state.
+- You must react-form-hook & zod to create the form and validate the inputs also use redux to handle the posts state.
 - You must use Native-base components <a href="https://nativebase.io/">learn more here</a>

 ## Instructions: